 I make this pumpkin cheesecake every fall and it never lets me down.
-It’s not hard to make, it’s not too sweet, and it’s a great way to use some of the fresh pumpkin puree I make from the pumpkins we pick up at the patch.
+It’s not hard to make, it’s not too sweet, and it’s a great way to use some of the fresh pumpkin puree I make from the pumpkins we pick up at the patch or grow.

 Pumpkin Cheesecake With Ginger Snaps and Pecan Crust

-We save the seeds and roast them — the kids love this snack and the seeds are super healthy — I divide the puree into Ziplock bags (usually two cups in a bag) and send them to the freezer.
+We save the seeds and roast them.
+My kids love this snack and the seeds are super healthy (read: 15 Pumpkin Seeds Health Benefits You Should Know About).
+I divide the puree into Ziplock bags (usually two cups in a bag) and send them to the freezer.
 It’s then real easy to take a bag out and use it for pumpkin bread, soup, cheesecake, pie, and so on…

-Throw in the food processor ginger snaps, pecans, and brown sugar.
+Throw in the food processor ginger snaps, pecans, and brown sugar (all the measurments are in the printable below).
 Pulse a few times.

 Once it’s all crumbled, add butter and pulse again…